nemster/fund_manager/README.md

 `<FUND_MANAGER_COMPONENT_ADDRESS>` the address of the fund manager component.

 ### finish\_unstake
 Compleses the unstake of LSUs and invests the resulting XRD in one of the available DeFi protocols.
-It also mints new fund units to reward stakers.
+It also sends part of the XRD to the account managing the buyback fund and mints new fund units to reward stakers.
 This method emits a `LsuUnstakeCompletedEvent` reporting:
 - the amount of unstaked XRD
 - the name of the DeFi protocol it invested in